Sofia Richie Rocks Bright Pink Bikini In Steamy Instagram Snap

 “I feel like I probably come across to the world a little bit different than I really am, and I’m not saying a lot of the things are not exactly 100 percent true, because they are,” he said.
 “But I definitely think there’s a lot of people that maybe underestimate me and I’m excited that I do have this now to show that I am professional when I need to be.”

-Of course, Disick still owes much of his fame to the Kardashians as well as the attention on his relationship with the 19-year-old Sofia Richie.
-Disick has been able to capture headlines each week for the developments in his relationship, including a recent report from Life & Style magazine that Sofia was mad about Scott hanging out with ex Kourtney Kardashian.
+Of course, Disick still owes much of his fame to the Kardashians, as well as the attention on his relationship with the 19-year-old Sofia Richie.
+Disick has been able to capture headlines each week for the developments in his relationship, including a recent report from Life & Style magazine that Sofia was mad about Scott hanging out with his ex, Kourtney Kardashian.

 Anyone who wants to see more pictures of Sofia Richie rocking a bikini or modeling in tropical locales can check out her Instagram page.